aquizon/FindMyRecipes/README.md

 5. Displaying a selected recipe's information with good design for the user's readability

-6. Switching scenes based on the user's interaction with the application to reduce crowding everything on one window
+6. Switching scenes/part of a scene based on the user's interaction with the application

 7. Implementing a search bar for the user to quickly find ingredients